Weill-Neurohub-OPTiMaL/VideoRecordingApp/README.md

 # VideoRecordingApp

 This repository consists of a java application that records videos from USB-connected webcams based on a configurable scheduler.
 A graphical user interface enables easy termination of ongoing recordings.
-The app assumes a Linux OS; however the class that accesses webcams and starts and ends recordings can be replaced with alternatives compatible with a different OS.
+The app assumes a Linux OS; however the command that accesses webcams to start and end recordings can be replaced with alternatives compatible with a different OS.

 ## Installation Guide:
 This application is intended to be cloned and run inside a Singularity build, but can also be run manually directly from the command line.
 After cloning the repository, the following steps can be followed to manually launch the app: